mR-Fr0X/Jetson-nano_Project_with_IDTech/readme.md

 # Face Detector

-Face Detector is used to detect what emotions the person has
+The reason I choose this topic as my project is that there are 16 emotions in total, usually people want to know what each other is thinking but it's hard to tell from the outside.Face Detector could help to detect what emotions that person has.

 ![Collage Maker-31-Jul-2023-04-54-PM-43997](https://github.com/mR-Fr0X/Jetson-nano_Project_with_IDTech/assets/140645291/9ef2fc4f-95e8-46b2-b360-d8616d2b09bf)